 Buying comic books as an investment is not new to the comic book world.
-In fact, before the industry collapse of the chrome age (1991-2000) collectors were investing heavily into comics hoping to one day retire on their collection.
+In fact, before the industry collapse during the chrome age (1991-2000) collectors were investing heavily into comics hoping to one day retire on their collection.

 However, in the late 90’s just before year 2000 the bubble burst as collectors attempted to cash in on their investment and were told that their collection was basically worthless…This is the sad reality of investing in comic books.
 Some comics that are near and dear to our heart are essentially worthless.